 Many aspects contribute to the difference between a senior developer and a junior developer.

 Obviously, you learn by working in an area, and the number of hours you put in earns you experience.
 It counts even if it comes from different domains.
 Software engineers moving from backend to frontend engineering will carry valuable experience with them by looking at different problems in different ways.

 I often see a key separation between senior and junior engineers in product development.
 When a product manager explains what problems they have and what solutions they want engineering to build, the junior developer says, “This will take six weeks.”
 In the same situation, I often hear from an experienced developer, “This will take six weeks.
 But, if I make this change, I can do it in 3 days.”

 It’s not that the junior engineer doesn’t know how to build that solution.
-The difference is that the senior engineer understands the customer’s problem and comes up with alternative ideas to solve it.
+The difference is that the senior engineer acts out customer obsession: understands the customer’s problem and comes up with alternative ideas to solve it.
 The customer owns the problem, the product team owns the solution, and engineers try to help by framing alternative solutions to guide us down the direction we want to go.

-Senior engineers understand that the name of the game is solving the problem.
+Senior engineers with a business mindset understand that the name of the game is solving the problem.
 They can put the customer first, even if the way might be more elegant or more interesting to build.
 The product and UX people might disagree, and there will be a back and forth, but this is the way of constructive feedback.

 Senior engineers look at a different level of abstraction.
 They know enough to realize they don’t know enough about the problem, and this drives them to ask more questions.
 They realize that more work may not have a bigger impact, so they use their curiosity to better understand the context.